 Apple Intelligence

-Some months ago I added rcubic nodes, which express the position and control points as relative offsets.
-For this shape, I wanted the position of each node to be absolute, but the control point math was built out of relative tangent vectors.
-So, I added mcubic nodes, which expect an absolute position but relative control points.
-I also added unary negation for vectors.
+Some months ago I added rcubic nodes, which express the position and control points as relative offsets from the previous position.
+For this shape, I wanted the position of each node to be absolute but the control points to be relative tangent vectors.
+So, I switched away from relative nodes to relative properties.
+Relative properties start with an r.
+Property position is absolute but rcontrol1 is relative.